-We adopt a modified Model Predictive Control (MPC) framework, inspired by \cite{fox1997dynamic}, to generate socially aware navigation trajectories.
+We adopt a modified local planner, inspired by \cite{fox1997dynamic}, to generate socially aware navigation trajectories.
 Our planner optimizes linear and angular velocity pairs \((v, \omega)\) that guide the robot toward its goal while ensuring smooth and socially compliant movement.
 Our method integrates a novel social cost function to align the robot’s behavior with human navigation norms by leveraging the Attention map ($\mathcal{A}_{\text{\ours{}}}$).

 The planner first determines an admissible velocity space \(\mathcal{V}_s\).
-From which, we derive a reduced set of feasible velocities \(\mathcal{V}_r\) by filtering out dynamically infeasible or collision-prone trajectories.
+From which we derive a reduced set of feasible velocities \(\mathcal{V}_r\) by filtering out dynamically infeasible or collision-prone trajectories.
 To compute the optimal control action from \(\mathcal{V}_r\), we define an objective function:

 where: